Americans load up on candy, trick or treat - or not

 Ferrara Candy Co., which makes Brach’s Candy Corn, says it saw online demand three months earlier than usual.
 Some stores also asked Ferrara for earlier shipments.

-But while early demand are strong, sales in late October could suffer if the coronavirus clamps down on trick or treat.
-Fifty-five percent of Mars Wrigley's Halloween candy sales usually happen in the last two weeks of October, says Tim LeBel, the company's chief Halloween officer and head of U.S. sales.
+But while early demand is strong, sales in late October could suffer if the coronavirus clamps down on trick-or-treaters.
+Fifty-five percent of Mars Wrigley’s Halloween candy sales usually happen in the last two weeks of October, says Tim LeBel, the company’s chief Halloween officer and head of U.S. sales.

-New York’s governor recently announced that he won’t ban trick or treating in the state.
-But some cities, like Springfield, Massachusetts, and Antigo, Wisconsin, have called it off.
-Big Halloween events at places like Disney World and Salem, Massachusetts aren’t happening.
+New York’s governor recently announced that he won’t ban trick-or-treating in the state.
+But some cities, including Springfield, Massachusetts, and Antigo, Wisconsin, have called it off.
+Big Halloween events at places such as Disney World and Salem, Massachusetts, aren’t happening.

 “This year I have no idea how many to purchase,” he said.
 “I do not want to disappoint the kids, but on the other hand, I do not want to be stuck with too many and add more COVID pounds to myself.”